GCT Featured Articles

 Will the EU meet its clean energy goals?

 The EU has had specific, mandated and aspirational, climate change mitigation goals since 2008.
 In 2008, the EU had set a target of 20% GHG emissions reduction by 2020 (compared to 1990 levels) - in the EU 20-20-20 by 2020 Climate & Energy Package.
 That EU-wide GHG reduction goal has been raised multiple times, all the way to 55% GHG emissions reduction by 2030 (vs. 1990 levels).

 European climate goals evolved significantly in the last decade.
 Even prior to the Paris Climate Accord, the EU set a much more ambitious goal- 40% GHG reduction by 2030.
-The EU subsequently revised even this ambitious goal to an greater target (55% GHG reduction) in the European Green Deal.
+The EU subsequently revised even this ambitious goal to a greater target (55% GHG reduction by 2030) in the European Green Deal.

 The EU passed the European Green Deal on December 11, 2019, in Brussels.
 The European Green Deal is a set of very ambitious climate goals and other policy guidelines for the EU to achieve carbon neutrality (detailed below).
 The EU Climate Law was passed in June 2021, in Brussels - and sets both the 55% GHG reduction by 2030 target and the net zero by 2050 target, into law.